-Maria Menounos has a hot bikini body at 36, thanks to a low-carb diet, daily five-mile walks and Pilates workouts.
+Maria Menounos has a hot bikini body, thanks to a low-carb diet, daily five-mile walks and Pilates workouts.
 But Menounos doesn't believe in extreme diets, saying they set you up for rebound weight gain.

 “I now don’t even say the word 'diet,' ” Menounos told Life & Style.
 "It sets you up for failure."

 Maria said she has tried every trendy fad diet, including the grapefruit diet and coffee fasts, and said eating well most of the time and walking at least 10,000 steps a day (or five miles) keeps her fit without too much effort.